MahanFathi/CS231/README.md

 I have just finished the course online and this repo contains my solutions to the assignments!
 What a great place for diving into Deep Learning.
 Big thanks to all the fellas at CS231 Stanford!

-Find course notes and assignments [here](cs231n.github.io) and be sure to check out [video lectrues](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC)!
+Find course notes and assignments [here](cs231n.github.io) and be sure to check out video lectrues for [Winter 2016](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC) and [Spring 2017](https://www.youtube.com/playlist?list=PLC1qU-LWwrF64f4QKQT-Vg5Wr4qEE1Zxk)!

 ### Assignment 1:
 - [Q1](https://github.com/MahanFathi/CS231/blob/master/assignment1/knn.ipynb): k-Nearest Neighbor classifier. (_Done_)